-Our work is for a multivessel column, but it obviously also applies to the special case of the closed operation of a conventional batch column with a distillate vessel (see Figure 12).
+Our work is for a multivessel column, but it obviously also applies to the special case of closed operation of a conventional batch column with a distillate vessel (see Figure 12).

 The resulting closed mode of operation with a single temperature measurement is very simple and requires minimal operator intervention and monitoring.
-For example, one can leave the column by itself without having to worry about a breakthrough of the heavy component.
-Simulations also indicate that it compares well with conventional batch distillation from an energy (or time) point of view.
-It is therefore very surprising that there is no previous mention of this mode of operation (Figure 12) in the literature, at least to our knowledge.
+For example, one can leave the column by itself without having to worry about breakthrough of heavy component.
+Simulations also indicate that it compares well with conventional batch distillation from an energy point of view.
+It is therefore very surprising that there is no pervious mention of this mode of operation (Figure 12) in the literature, at least to our knowledge.